xyou365/AutoRclone/Readme.md

 Edit the `rclone_sa.py` using your editor `vim rclone_sa.py`.

-Let us `rclone copy` hundreds of TB resource using service accounts from publicly shared folder or other Team Drive into you Team Drive (with service accounts inside)
+Let us `rclone copy` hundreds of TB resource using service accounts from source Team Drive `tdsrc` into you destination Team Drive `tddst` using sa accounts 1 to 1000
 `python3 rclone_sa.py 1 1000`

-Begin your `rclone copy` tasks automatically using 1K accounts.
 Run this command `tail -f log_rclone.txt` to see what happens in details.

 ![](AutoRclone.jpg)